 England.
 Alexander is not just a Scottish surname.
 The name was also to be found in Hampshire and Wiltshire in southern England.

 Two descendants of John, Captain Philip and his cousin Captain John, gave land to what in the 1750’s became known after them as the town of Alexandria.
 Philip’s son William built a Tidewater plantation house named Effingham in Prince William county around the year 1770.
 It is now the home of a winery.

 Scots and Scots Irish.
 Most Alexander arrivals in America were Scots or Scots Irish.
 Many were Presbyterians who sought America as a place of refuge from persecution at home.
-Included in this number were:

-- David Alexander and his family, possibly related to the Donegal Alexanders above, who came with Scots Irish immigrants to Topsham, Maine around 1719.
-Other family relatives settled in New Hampshire.
+- David Alexander and his family, possibly related to the Donegal Alexanders, who came with Scots Irish immigrants to Topsham, Maine around 1719.
+Some of their family relatives settled in New Hampshire.

 - Archibald Alexander, from county Down, who came to Pennsylvania around 1736 and settled ten years later in a Scots Irish community in Rockbridge county, Virginia in the Shenandoah valley.
 His grandson Dr. Archibald Alexander was the eminent Presbyterian theologian at Princeton.